optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

   root_contributions, contributions and value even though any of them could be constructed out of the root_contributions.
 This means we need to check that all of them are compatible.
+- The name `criterion` is not used very widely in the Python optimization ecosystem

 #### Proposal